samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 ~~~

 - `bkdf-hash`: where `hash` is the official hash function OID (from an RFC or NIST) minus any prefix (e.g. `id-`).
 For example, `blake2b512` for BLAKE2b-512 {{!RFC7693}}.
-- `v=version`: this is version 1 of BKDF.
-If the design is modified, the version will be incremented.
+- `v=version`: the current BKDF version is specified by the `VERSION` constant.
+If the design is modified after publication, the version will be incremented.
 - `m=spaceCost`: the space cost as a number, not the memory size in blocks or KiB.
 - `t=timeCost`: the number of rounds.
 - `p=parallelism`: the number of CPU cores/internal function calls in parallel.